-First Federal Bank of Florida values our banking relationship with you.
+First Federal Bank values our banking relationship with you.
 We understand the sensitive nature of your personal financial information and take every precaution to protect your privacy.
-Trust, privacy and confidentiality are the keys of our relationship with you.
+Trust, privacy and confidentiality are key to our relationship with you.
 We know that you expect us to uphold these keys to the highest degree and we work diligently to meet your expectations.

 Click here to read our Privacy Statement so you may understand our diligence in protecting your private information.

 With ever-increasing concerns of online safety and cybersecurity, know that First Federal has implemented many levels of security to safeguard your online information.
 Also, there are easy measures you can take to make sure your information is secure.

 Online Banking Security